Welcome to the United Church of Sun City

-We currently have fourteen Care Ministers in the Care Ministry Program.
-This program helps facilitate our visitation ministry to those members who are homebound, in assisted living or nursing homes or who are otherwise unable to attend church regularly.
+This ministry helps facilitate visitation to those members who are homebound, in assisted living or nursing homes, or who are otherwise unable to attend church regularly.

 Members of our Prayer Chain actively pray for those requesting this ministry.
 Please contact Susan Aurich or the church office for Prayer Chain requests.

 United Church’s Senior Pastor, Rev. Brady Abel, leads worship at Sun Valley Lodge each Sunday afternoon at 1:00 p.m.
 Beverly Fletcher, United Church organist, plays the piano for the service.
 All are invited to attend this worship service in the Sun Valley Chapel.

 Our "Beehive" social area is abuzz on Tuesday mornings at 9:00 a.m., as our Friendly Service sewing group breaks out the sewing machines to make baby layettes and other projects to support folks in our area.
 Meanwhile, our Prayer Shawl knitters weave their prayers into beautiful shawls that we offer to the sick or those who need to be carefully wrapped in the prayers of our congregation.

 Our Pastor leads a weekly Bible study on Thursdays at 11:00 a.m., usually on the text for preaching upcoming Sunday sermons.
 We take a no-holds-barred romp through the Scriptures, looking for the places they touch us or call out to us in new ways.
 Come every week or once in a while!
 The Bible study group meets in Grace Chapel.